 After watching the project presentation video, you can imagine what is this article about.
 Here we are to share with you some details of the project we have carried out a few months ago in collaboration with meHRs at the UPF.

-The collaboration between both organizations consisted in a program of both evaluation and training of the soft skills identified as key by the UPF máster staff.
+The collaboration between both organizations consisted in a program of both evaluation and training of certain soft skills identified as key by the UPF máster staff.
 In this experience, the main goal was students to play the video games that were recommended by us to demonstrate that they can effectively improve not only the target demanded skills but others, thus establishing one more experience to refine and strengthen the methodological validity of the Soft Skills Games project.

 This project was framed within the Master of Financial and Finance Management of the Pompeu Fabra University (UPF) of the 2018/2019 academic year for the identification of certain soft skills in students through the use of coaching techniques (by Sergio Carmona, Director of the Training and Development Area of meHRs) and the soft skills evaluation platform with commercial video games (softskills.games).

 Next we will show you the methodology that was carried out by us during the project, this includes each one of the relevant aspects, such as the key skills identified, the usual procedure for its evaluation and training and the tools that were used for it.